-This is one of those salads where it only takes one bite to know that you could eat the entire bowl yourself as a meal instead of sharing it between 4 as a side.
+Pea, Cabbage, Parmesan and Mint Salad is one of those salads where it only takes one bite to know that you could eat the entire bowl yourself as a meal instead of serving it as a side!
 Adapted from a recipe by Karen Martini, a great Australian chef.

 This is one of those salads where you will do a taste test for seasoning, and think “damn that’s good”, then will sneak in another bite, then another.
 If you happen to be a blogger with self control issues like me you will keep nibbling away until suddenly you realise “uh oh, I’m supposed to photograph this” and you have to fish around for a smaller bowl to plate it up in.
 Yes, that is actually what happened when I made this.
 The remaining salad looked quite sparse and sad in the big salad bowl I originally had it in, so I had to put it in a smaller bowl just to photograph it.

-This is really simple to make using everyday ingredients.
+This Pea, Cabbage, Parmesan and Mint Salad is really simple to make using everyday ingredients.
 The restaurant version uses freshly podded peas, but I usually make this with frozen peas.
 I love freshly podded peas, but the reality is they are about 4 times more expensive than frozen and on a normal day, I do not have the time, energy or interest to pod peas.
 And you know what?
 In this particular salad, I bet most people won’t be able to tell if you use fresh or frozen peas.

 The radish is optional, I know some people don’t like radish and also it can be expensive sometimes!
 They add colour as well as texture and freshness to the salad.
 If you don’t have or don’t want to use radish, I suggest adding some thinly sliced red onion which will have a similar effect both visually and in flavour.